mreza0100/mamzi.net.github.io/pages/universe/building-blocks.md

 - Substance is the abstraction of matter.
 - It's the fundamental building block of the universe.
-- You can call anything that exists in the universe a substance.
+- You can call anything that exists in the nature a substance.
+- The nature itself is one unified substance.

 All the nature, is the same substance as one.
 Some examples of substance: